Small Business Saturday

 When you Shop Small on November 25th, we hope you’ll join in on our game!

-Consumers: Find the Shop Small game board on the Chamber website or in the Billings Gazette on Thursday 11/23 or Saturday 11/25.
+Consumers: Click here to download the gameboard or find it in the Billings Gazette on Thursday 11/23 or Saturday 11/25.
 Once you have the game board all you have to do is shop!
 At each participating merchant you visit, have an employee mark your board.
-Once you’ve visited ten, leave your game board there to be entered to win one of the many prize baskets full of goodies from the participating member businesses!
+Once you’ve visited ten, (any ten – there’s no need to get ten in a row – just any ten!) leave your game board there to be entered to win one of the many prize baskets full of goodies from the participating member businesses!
 (Prizes valued up to $500 each.)
 You’re a key part in helping small businesses thrive.
 By shopping or dining at small businesses, you’re showing your support for fellow member businesses in our community.
+Check out the official rules and regulations here.

 The game actually lasts all weekend – meaning you don’t have to cram all your shopping into Saturday.
 Start on Saturday, November 25th and shop through November 27th.
 We’ll pick them up on November 28th and announce winners December 1!